Weiyuan-Lane/spa-github-page-template/README.md

 ----

-If you need to update your Github Pages site, you can run the `npm run publish` again to perform the update.
+If you need to update your Github Pages site, you can run the `npm run publish` command again to perform the update.